XolaKenny/The-herd/README.md

 If these health indicators improve, it shows the chatbot is helping people stay healthier.

 ## Time Series Analysis

+Time series analysis will be applied to monitor changes in health outcomes over time.
+This analysis will involve collecting and analysing data on healthcare-related events, such as the prevalence of certain diseases or the frequency of specific symptoms over time.

+Additionally, time series data on user engagement and health literacy levels will be used to assess the long-term impact of the AI solution.
+This will allow for the identification of seasonal or periodic trends in health behaviours, enabling proactive adjustments to the educational content.

+Also ensuring that the information provided by the application is not only accurate but also contextually relevant, enhancing its effectiveness in improving public health outcomes.

 ## Solution Techniques
 ## Natural Language Processing, Speech Recognition, or Speech Synthesis
 ## Deep Learning